-We can assist you with locating and acquiring geospatial data; subsetting data and converting it to different formats; recommending GIS and mapping tools, and learning more about using GIS software.
+We can assist you with locating and acquiring geospatial data; subsetting data and converting it into different formats; recommending GIS and mapping tools, and learning more about using GIS software.

-We can also assist faculty by creating and facilitating workshops and other learning materials on finding geospatial data for your students.
+We can also assist faculty and instructors by creating and facilitating workshops and other learning materials on finding geospatial data for your students.

 Please let us know how we can partner with you:

 If you have questions about GIS and data or need assistance with Abacus contact:

 If you have questions about maps or geospatial data contact: